Skip to content

 • Authentication & Secret Injection: Corrected a bug where environment-type secrets were not properly injected into the execution environment during authentication resolution.

-• Multi-Hub Compatibility: Fixed a regression where git-based groves were incorrectly rejected in multi-hub environments.
+• Multi-Hub Compatibility: Fixed a regression where git-based projects were incorrectly rejected in multi-hub environments.

-• Cleanup & Resolution: Improved hub-native grove path resolution during agent deletion and enhanced detection of orphaned grove configurations.
+• Cleanup & Resolution: Improved hub-managed project path resolution during agent deletion and enhanced detection of orphaned project configurations.

 • Configuration & Compatibility: